 From 2006 to 2012 Ian edited the Naval Historical Society of Australia’s Journal of Australian Naval History, and he has contributed the naval chapters to the three books edited by Peter Dean of the Australian National University on Australia at war in 1942-45, published by the Cambridge University Press.

 Ian’s latest book is the first volume of two on honours and awards presented to Australian naval people since 1900.
 Titled Bravo Zulu (navalese for ‘Well done!’) it provides the background stories of the recipients and their awards.
 Overshadowed by the achievements of others selected for prominence by the media and sidelined by campaigns calling for the ‘correction’ of apparent anomalies in awards made, the deeds, service and achievements of more than 4,000 Australian naval men and women across 115 years are now revealed, many for the first time.
 The video clip above introduces the project and its outcomes and Bravo Zulu’s contents are described more fully in the ‘Ian’s New Books’ page.
-Publication of the second volume in late 2017 will bring Ian’s naval history career to a most satisfying conclusion.
+Publication of the second volume in the first half of 2018 will bring Ian’s naval history career to a most satisfying conclusion.

 Ian is a regular guest of community groups such as Probus and Rotary to whom he makes presentations on naval topics.
 These are tremendous opportunities to acquaint Australians with elements of their naval history that, for the most part, are new concepts to many.

 Henceforward Ian will be involved in supporting efforts to improve the education of Australians on elements of their naval history – which is much more than battles at sea – and encouraging others to become in involved in working in this important part of the Australian story.